 John Crawford is an intermedia artist, interaction designer, performance director and technology developer.
-He uses computers and video to create rich immersive environments for live performance with dance, theatre and music, as well as gallery exhibitions and public art installations.
-His research and creative activity centers on providing diverse communities with engaging and meaningful opportunities for embodied interaction through advanced media technologies integrated with artistic practice.
+He uses computers and video to create rich immersive environments for embodied interaction with dance, theatre and music.
+His projects are performed in theatres, exhibited in galleries and presented as public art installations.
+His research and creative activity centers on making artworks that provide compelling interactive experiences for diverse communities, building upon the emerging technologies of the 21st century.

 Recent work includes Your Ocean, My Ocean, an ongoing art and technology project concerned with oceans and coastlines, speaking to environmentalism, climate justice and community engagement.
 He originated the Active Space concept for his intermedia software framework upon which these projects are built, and which he has continued to evolve and develop for over twenty-five years.